For US & Canadian Dentists

 Advanced techniques Longer flights

-• Good for clinicians seeking full-arch, sinus, or complex grafting exposure.
+• Good for clinicians seeking complex grafting exposure.

-• Travel time and language may be more challenging for some.
+• Travel time and language differences can be challenging.

 Mexico: Convenience ★★★★★ Case volume ★★★★